Chigozie0706/N-Tasker/README.md

+# N-Tasker

+With the N-Tracker contract:

+- You can create a task
+- View all task created
+- Delete a task
+- Update a task

-The app is hosted here: [https://dacadeorg.github.io/near-marketplace-dapp/](https://dacadeorg.github.io/near-marketplace-dapp/)
+The app is hosted here: [https://chigozie0706.github.io/N-Tasker/](https://chigozie0706.github.io/N-Tasker/)

 # Getting Started with Create React App